in28minutes/in28minutes.github.io/_blog/articles/2017-01-30-spring-boot-integration-testing.md

 The Rest Service `StudentController` exposes couple of get services.

-- `@Autowired private StudentService studentService` : We are using Spring Autowiring to wire the student service into the StudentController.
+- `@Autowired private StudentService studentService` : Spring Autowiring is being used to connect the student service to the StudentController.
-- `@GetMapping("/students/{studentId}/courses")`: Exposing a Get Service with studentId as a path variable
+- `@GetMapping("/students/{studentId}/courses")`: Making a Get Service with studentId available as a route variable
-- `@GetMapping("/students/{studentId}/courses/{courseId}")`: Exposing a Get Service for retrieving specific course of a student.
+- `@GetMapping("/students/{studentId}/courses/{courseId}")`: Introducing a Get Service for fetching a student's individual course.
-- `@PathVariable String studentId`: Value of studentId from the uri will be mapped to this parameter.
+- `@PathVariable String studentId`: This argument will be mapped to the value of studentId from the uri.

 ```java
 package com.in28minutes.springboot.controller;